 You are prohibited from using or uploading content you accessed through this website into external applications, bots, software, or websites, including those using artificial intelligence technologies and infrastructure, including deep learning, machine learning and large language models and generative AI.

-This document was amended in November 2022 to reflect changes in literature since it was originally released for publication in August 2017.
+This document was updated in January 2026 to reflect changes in literature since it was originally released for publication in August 2017 and amended in November 2022.
 This document will continue to be periodically updated to reflect the growing body of literature related to this topic.

 Key Words: Obstructive uropathy, priapism, Fournier’s gangrene, paraphimosis, trauma, testicular torsion